ErwinM/acts_as_tenant/README.md

 Bug reports & suggested improvements
 ------------------------------------
-If you have found a bug or want to suggest an improvement, please use our issue tracked at: https://github.com/ErwinM/Acts_As_Tenant/issues
+If you have found a bug or want to suggest an improvement, please use our issue tracked at: github.com/ErwinM/Acts_As_Tenant/issues

-If you want to contribute, fork the project, write your improvements and make a pull request on Github.
+If you want to contribute, fork the project and code your improvements and make a pull request on Github.
 When doing so, please don't forget to add tests.
 If your contribution is fixing a bug it would be perfect if you could also submit a failing test, illustrating the issue.

 Author & Credits
 ----------------
 Acts_as_tenant is written by Erwin Matthijssen.
-Erwin is currently lead developer for Roll Call.
+Erwin is currently lead developer for [Roll Call](http://www.rollcallapp.com/ "Roll Call App").

-This gem was inspired by Ryan Sonnek's Multitenant gem and its use of default_scope.
+This gem was inspired by Ryan Sonnek's [Multitenant](https://github.com/wireframe/multitenant) gem and its use of default_scope.

 License
 -------